 “Through the support of the State Government, the new Cobbold Gorge glass bridge will significantly improve the current tour by enhancing visitor experience and engagement with this unique attraction in the Gulf Savannah region of Outback Queensland,” a Cobbold Gorge and Tours spokesperson said.
 “This walkway, which will be similar to the Grand Canyon Skywalk (USA), will provide visitors with a thrilling experience.
 It will be strategically located to showcase areas of significant cultural heritage, as well as being of great importance for natural resources.”

-“In conjunction with this project, we will improve access on the 640 meter walking track up to, and 640 meter track back, from the proposed viewing bridge.
-Safety features will include handrails, steps, safety barriers and a path barrier, preventing visitors from wandering off the track and damaging the fragile ecosystem of Cobbold Gorge Nature refuge.”
+“In conjunction with this project, we will improve access on the 640-metre walking track up to, and 640-metre track back, from the proposed viewing bridge.
+Safety features will include handrails, steps, safety barriers and a path barrier, preventing visitors from wandering off the track and damaging the fragile ecosystem of Cobbold Gorge Nature Refuge.”

 And those stunning blue booties you see everyone wearing?
 We need to protect the glass on the bridge from getting scratched, so these stylish covers help keep it looking great.

 Along with that, our fabulous Team Cobbold are on the bridge regularly, cleaning it so that it’s sparkling and gleaming for your visit!